gangof1/techtest/README.md

 - Interface Segregation Principle (ISP)
 - Dependency Inversion Principle (DIP).

+## Logic
 According to the specified requirements, concurrency control is used when updating or deleting orders to prevent race conditions (pessimistic locking,  locks + transactions)

+## Security
+Though not implemented at present, API's are supposed to be, in a future release, accessible only through "personal access tokens" (Laravel Sacntum, token should be included in the Authorization header as a Bearer token)
+To prevent SQL Injections, the app makes use of validation of user inputs and of Eloquent ORM (parameterized queries, SQL bindings)

 ## Requirements
 - Git Installed <a href="https://git-scm.com/downloads">official Git website</a>